stephanlamoureux/survey-form/README.md

 - Remember to use the Read-Search-Ask method if you get stuck.

 # Technology Stack
- 1. same as Tribute Page.
+ 1. Same as Tribute Page.

 # Content
 1. I can see a title with id="title" in H1 sized text.